Ozzydeathdrop69/Fallout-Pip-Boy/README.md

-To make this project me and some friends all worked togother as I found 3d models and edited them a little my friends scetched out designs.
-When the 3D models were done we started 3D printing them they arent done yet but they should be soon.
-I coded up all the apps although im quit bad at python and the code looks AI coz i had to use AI to clean up all my code because it was past unreadable.
+To make this project me and some friends all worked togother as I found 3d models and edited them a little my friends scetched out designs.I coded up all the apps although im quit bad at python and the code looks AI coz i had to use AI to clean up all my code because it was past unreadable.

 ![Image](https://github.com/user-attachments/assets/bcf1fd7f-fcc1-4da7-bd64-4d70c8cb91ab)